Download This Sample

 - Recording the life of Buddha was important to the beginning of recorded history in India.

-- Under the Mughal Dynasty in India in the 16th century, India’s cultural and social groups gained recognition through their trade, as ewell as military experience.
+- Under the Mughal Dynasty in India in the 16th century, India’s cultural and social groups gained recognition through their trade as well as military experience.

 - Groups of elites flourished, and when the Mughal Dynasty began to crumble, these elites were able to control their own affairs.

-- Europeans had arrived in the 18th century and had set up costal and trade outposts.
+- Europeans had arrived in the 18th century and had set up coastal and trade outposts.

 - India began supplying the British with raw materials with which to trade.
 Many historians consider this to be the start of India’s colonial period.

-- Technological changes to railways and canals marked India’s transition into their “modern period”, which occurred around 1850.
+- Technological changes to railways and canals marked India’s transition into its “modern period”, which occurred around 1850.

-- After WWI, when approximately one million Indians served, Indian citizens, headed by Mohandas Gandhi, began a nonviolent movement calling for Indian independence.
+- After WW1, when approximately one million Indians served, Indian citizens, headed by Mohandas Gandhi, began a nonviolent movement calling for Indian independence.

-- On August 15, 1947, India was granted independence from the British Empire.
+- On August 15, 1947, India was granted independence from the British Empire and the British Raj ended.

 - Economic liberalization has created a large middle class in India, which has made it one of the world’s fastest-growing economies.

-- Major rivers in India include the Ganges and the Brahmaputra, as well as the Yamuna and Kosi tributaries.
+- Major rivers in India include the Ganges, which is 1568 ml (2,525 km) long, the Brahmaputra, the Yamuna, and the Kosi tributaries.

 - The climate in India is influenced strongly by the Himalayas and the Thar Desert.
-These are both what drive the summer and winter monsoons.
+These both drive the summer and winter monsoons.

 - The Himalayas prevent cold winds from blowing in, which keeps the majority of India warm.